 Supporting Team Based Health Care

-Participating in rounds benefits members of the health care team on more than a professional level.
+Participating in patient rounds benefits members of the health care team on more than a professional level.
 It encourages collaboration and makes the most of what each discipline has to offer.
 Care is optimized, and the patient benefits, but no one member must shoulder the burden.

-For nurses, rounds are an opportunity to tap into what physicians and therapists are thinking.
+For nurses, patient rounds are an opportunity to tap into what physicians and therapists are thinking.
 Understanding the general direction in which care is moving helps nurses keep patients and their families well informed while ensuring providers are aware of patients’ changing needs.

-Skills for Success During Rounds
+Skills for Success During Patient Rounds

 Nurses participating in patient rounds benefit from a set of skills that help them contribute successfully.
 These skills include good communication, organizational skills, confidence, and compassion.

-Rounds take an average of five minutes per patient.
+Patient rounds take an average of five minutes per patient.
 For a busy day nurse with an average caseload, that’s up to an hour per shift.
 In that time, everyone participating has a chance to contribute, but each team member’s time is limited.
 Getting the most important points across requires being concise and accurate.

 Listening skills are also a must.
 Nurses are asked not only to implement orders from a range of providers, but also explain them to patients and their families.
 Details count.

-Because rounds can consume such a large part of a nurse’s day, preparation is critical.
+Because patient rounds can consume such a large part of a nurse’s day, preparation is critical.
 Nurse-to-nurse reports at the start of a shift highlight changes in patients’ conditions, but there’s no substitute for assessment.

 Nurses should plan to see each patient, at least briefly, and collect pertinent data before the rest of the team arrives.
 Organizing tasks in a way that gleans the most information before rounds begin helps the process stay on track and be more productive.